NoahZuo/GhostMeshPlugin/README.md

 For other Unreal Engine version, please check out the branches.

 ## Installation
-Just put the GhostMesh folder in the Plugins folder in your project.
-If there is no such a folder, create one.
+1. Just put the GhostMesh folder in the Plugins folder in your project.
+If there is no such a folder, create one(eg. C:/Dev/PluginTestProject/Plugins/).
+2. Right click .uproject file, generate visual studio file.
+3. Open visual studio, recompile the project.

 ## How to use this?
 Please check out the [tutorial](https://www.youtube.com/watch?v=IceIFB7HaRA).